-5.376 The Local Planning Authority is required to consult Historic England when considering applications which affect those assets which are either Grade I or II, whilst the Gardens Trust is consulted for all registered sites, irrespective of grade.
+5.373 The Local Planning Authority is required to consult Historic England when considering applications which affect those assets which are either Grade I or II, whilst the Gardens Trust is consulted for all registered sites, irrespective of grade.

-Policy D19a: Registered Parks and Gardens
+Policy D22: Registered Parks and Gardens

-- 1) Development proposals affecting a Registered Park and Garden or its wider setting are required to demonstrate that it would: - a) cause no unacceptable harm to the asset's significance, taking into account layout, design, character, setting and appearance of those features, both built and natural, that form part of and contribute to its special interest; - b) respect the integrity of the landscape and key views into, through or out of the park or garden, particularly those which are an integral part of the design; - c) not lead to the unsympathetic sub-division of the landscape; and - d) not prejudice its future restoration. - 2) Where harm to/loss of significance is identified this will be considered against Policy D16(3): Designated Heritage Assets.
+- 1) Development proposals affecting a Registered Park and Garden or its wider setting are required to demonstrate that it would: - a) cause no unacceptable harm to the asset's significance, taking into account layout, design, character, setting and appearance of those features, both built and natural, that form part of and contribute to its special interest; - b) respect the integrity of the landscape and key views into, through or out of the park or garden, particularly those which are an integral part of the design; - c) not lead to the unsympathetic sub-division of the landscape; and - d) not prejudice its future restoration. - Where harm to/loss of significance is identified this will be considered against Policy D18(3): Designated Heritage Assets.

-- 5.377 Setting The surroundings in which a heritage asset is experience.
+- 5.374 Setting The surroundings in which a heritage asset is experience.
 Its extent is not fixed and may change as the asset and its surroundings evolve.
-Elements of a setting may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral. - 5.378 Significance The value of heritage asset to this and future generations because of its heritage interest.
+Elements of a setting may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral. - 5.375 Significance The value of the heritage asset to this and future generations because of its heritage interest.
 That interest may be archaeological, architectural, artistic or historic.
-Significance derives not only from a heritage asset's physical presence, but also from its setting.

-209 Data accurate up to July 2021
+210 Data accurate up to July 2021.